Scripture, the Spirit, and the Fear of “Mysticism”

 Where behavior-first models often misfire

-Obedience is safest when externally managed.
-Clarity comes primarily through commands.
-Structure protects holiness.
+From this perspective, obedience is safest when externally managed.
+Clarity is thought to come primarily through commands.
+Structure is viewed as the primary safeguard of holiness.

 But Paul presents Scripture differently.

-When Scripture is reduced to rules, people may behave better for a time.
-But many remain inwardly anxious, dependent on structure rather than Christ, fearful of freedom, and prone to equating maturity with compliance.
+When Scripture is reduced to rules, people may indeed behave better for a time.
+Yet many remain inwardly anxious, dependent on structure rather than Christ, fearful of freedom, and prone to equating maturity with compliance.

 How Romans 8 answers this without argument